-Amex Popup Jail
+Approval Rules Amex Popup Jail

 After you apply, Amex may show a pop-up saying you're ineligible for the welcome bonus

-Understanding the Amex Popup Jail rule:
+Deep Dive into the Amex Popup Jail Rule

 This isn’t a rule, per se, as it’s more of a warning of something that can happen with American Express cards.
 Popup Jail is different from the safeguard they put in place to prevent you from applying for a card you’ve already owned.